bugfender/bugfender-maui/README.md

 * Download the latest version of the [Android SDK from Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cbugfender).
 You need the `aar` file, add it to the `Binding.Android` project.
 * Update the `BugfenderBinding.cs` file if the API changed.

+### Testing with local sample

+Once a nuget has been created, you can add it to a local repo and import it from the sample application for testing:

+    nuget add SDK/Bugfender.Sdk.NuGetPackager/bin/Release/Bugfender.Sdk.x.x.x.nupkg -source ~/nugetrepo